Chad-Mowbray/iamb-classifier/README.md

 The trained model's accuracy is in the upper 90s.

 There is an `/OUT_OF_SAMPLE` folder for demonstration purposes.
-None of these poets are found in the train/test data.
+None of the lines are by poets found in the train/test data.

 ## Installation